daniel-tejeda/machine-learning/projects/capstone/capstone_report.md

 The model implementation is in class `MovieRevenuePredictor`.
 This class contains the benchmark, all three GBDT models and the meta-model along with data and methods for training, validating and testing.

+One of the complications I faced initially was the training time as a result of having too many features (2000+) from the unrestricted one-hot encoding.
+This caused the training time to be high, specially for CatBoost (over 30mins).
+After removing the ones with low occurrence and evaluate the models, I realize the added features didn't worth the increased training time.
+That made me implement the minumum count for a value to be encoded as new feature, described in the previous section.
+I also had a hard time when building the stacked model.
+At first, I thought simple linear regression was not enough and tried Stochastic Gradient Descent regressor, which gave me odd results.

 #### Initialization